KFC chicken shortage will hit UK stores all week

 In a message posted on its UK Twitter account, KFC said "our teams are working round the cluck" to reopen all restaurants.

 KFC, which is owned by Taco Bell and Pizza Hut parent Yum!
-(YUM), said the chicken shortage had been caused by a "couple of teething problems" with its new delivery partner, DHL (DPW).
+(YUM), said the chicken shortage had been caused by a "couple of teething problems" after it switched to a new delivery partner, DHL (DPW), last week.

 DHL said Monday that a number of deliveries had been "incomplete or delayed" because of "operational issues."

-KFC switched suppliers from Bidvest Logistics to DHL last week.
-Bidvest said that from its perspective, the transition had been "seamless."
+The German company apologized again on Tuesday but added that it was "not the only party responsible for the supply chain to KFC."

+"With the help of our partner QSL, we are committed to step by step improvements to allow KFC to re-open its stores over the coming days," DHL said in a statement.

+QSL is a food logistics provider that has been working with KFC since 2011.
+It did not immediately respond to a request for comment.

 The UK is KFC's largest market in Europe, and one of its top five globally.